swiftlang/swift-evolution/proposals/0xxx-enum-cases-as-protocol-witnesses.md

 let direct = FooEnum.bar // #1
 let asProperty = FooEnum.bar // #2

-takesFoo(value: direct) // This one recieves .bar takesFoo(value: asProperty) // This one recieves ._bar
+takesFoo(value: direct) // This one receives .bar takesFoo(value: asProperty) // This one receives ._bar
 ```

 ## Alternatives considered

-- Allow protocol requirements to be declared as `case` instead of `static var` or `static func` - the obvious downside of doing this would be that only enums would be able to adopt such a protocol, which would be unreasonably restrictive beacuse other types like classes and structs having satisfying witnesses would no longer be able to adopt such a protocol.
+- Allow protocol requirements to be declared as `case` instead of `static var` or `static func` - the obvious downside of doing this would be that only enums would be able to adopt such a protocol, which would be unreasonably restrictive because other types like classes and structs having satisfying witnesses would no longer be able to adopt such a protocol.
 - Only allow enum cases without associated values to participate out of the box.
 Ones with associated values will be disallowed unless explicitly marked with a specific annotation to allow them to be used as "factories".
 It seems unnecessarily restrictive to impose another syntactic barrier, one which does not exist in other types.
 The semantics of a protocol requirement is up to the author to document and for clients to read and verify before implementing, so adding another annotation does not provide any language improvements.
 - Leave the existing behaviour as-is.